lammps/lammps/doc/src/atom_style.rst

 interactions, the atom must have a "charge" (aka "q") attribute.

 A number of distinct atom styles exist that combine attributes.
-Some atom styles are supersets of others.
-Further attributes may be added to atoms either via using a hybrid style which provides a union of the attributes of the sub-styles, or via the :doc:`fix property/atom
-<fix_property_atom>` command.
-The *atom_style* command must be used
+Some atom styles are a superset of other atom styles.
+Further attributes may be added to atoms either via using a hybrid style which provides a union of the attributes of the sub-styles, or via the :doc:`fix property/atom <fix_property_atom>` command.
+The *atom_style* command must be used before a simulation is setup via a :doc:`read_data
-before a simulation is setup via a :doc:`read_data <read_data>`, :doc:`read_restart <read_restart>`, or :doc:`create_box <create_box>`
+<read_data>`, :doc:`read_restart <read_restart>`, or :doc:`create_box
-command.
+<create_box>` command.

 .. note::

    Many of the atom styles discussed here are only enabled if LAMMPS was built with a specific package, as listed below in the Restrictions section.

 Once a style is selected and the simulation box defined, it cannot be changed but only augmented with the :doc:`fix property/atom